numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

-To answer the question of casting safety ``np.can_cast(int24, "S20", casting="safe")``, only the ``resolve_descriptors`` function is required and called is in the same way as in `the figure describing a cast <cast_figure>`_.
+To answer the question of casting safety ``np.can_cast(int24, "S20", casting="safe")``, only the ``resolve_descriptors`` function is required and is called in the same way as in `the figure describing a cast <cast_figure>`_.
 In this case, the calls to ``resolve_descriptors``, will also provide the information that ``int24 -> "S8"`` as well as ``"S8" -> "S20"`` are safe casts, and thus also the ``int24 -> "S20"`` is a safe cast.

+In some cases, no cast is necessary.
+For example, on most Linux systems ``np.dtype("long")`` and ``np.dtype("longlong")`` are different dtypes but are both 64bit integers.
-The casting safety can currently be "equivalent" when a cast is both safe and can be performed using only a view.
-The information that a cast is a simple "view" will instead be handled by an additional flag.
-Thus the ``casting`` can have the 6 values in total: safe, unsafe, same-kind as well as safe+view, unsafe+view, same-kind+view.
-Where the current "equivalent" is the same as safe+view.
+In this case, the cast can be performed using ``long_arr.view("longlong")``.
+The information that a cast is a
+"view" will be handled by an additional flag.
+Thus the ``casting`` can have the 8 values in total: equivalent, safe, unsafe, same-kind as well as equivalent+view, safe+view, unsafe+view, and same-kind+view.
+NumPy currently defines ``dtype1 == dtype2`` to be True only if byte order matches.
+This functionality can be replaced with the combination of "equivalent" casting and the "view" flag.

-(For more information on the ``adjust_descriptor`` signature see the C-API section below.)
+(For more information on the ``resolve_descriptors`` signature see the C-API section below.)

 **Casting between instances of the same DType**

-In general one of the casting implementations define by the DType implementor must be ``CastingImpl[DType, DType]`` (unless there is only a singleton instance).
-To keep the casting to as few steps as possible, this implementation must be capable any conversions between all instances of this DType.
+In general one of the casting implementations defined by the DType implementor must be ``CastingImpl[DType, DType]`` (unless there is only a singleton instance).
+To keep the casting to as few steps as possible, this implementation must initially be capable of any conversions between all instances of this DType.